3-Where do you see your role in helping to shape the future of fashion ?

 4-What advice would you give to someone wanting to pursue a career in sustainable fashion or simply wanting to make more sustainable fashion purchases without compromising on style ?

 The most important thing for you to do first is to establish and understand your own style first.
 If you’ve not yet figured out your fashion style, you will have a tougher time when trying to create a business or personal style in sustainable fashion.
 There’s this common misconception that being sustainable in fashion means dressing in tie-dye and artisan prints.
 Of course, this isn’t true.
 Like in all forms of fashion, this way of dressing is not “ethical fashion” but just a style – like it can be in mainstream fashion too.
 I love classic winter colours: black, white, red, fuchsia, blue, grey, and green.
 Knowing what I like and what suits me makes it easier for me to find suitable equivalents when shopping from sustainable brands.
+If you choose to shop online for your fashion items, it could be worth learning about ecommerce so you have more knowledge when it comes to the world of online shopping.
 It’s just as easy to compromise on style in mainstream fashion as it is in the ethical fashion world.
 The secret ingredient to overcoming this issue is understanding what you like and what suits you!